narindergupta/kafka-charm/README.md

     cd src
     charm build

-Will build the Kafka charm, and then the charm in `/tmp/charm-builds`.
+Will build the Kafka charm in `/tmp/charm-builds/kafka`.

 # Operating